skulia15/Software-Architecture-Notes/README.md

 Frameworks is prewritten code to which you add your own code to solve a problem in a specific domain
-* Developers extend and add their business requirements Frameworks define the support structure for how to organise and build systems
+* Developers extend and add their business requirements
+* Frameworks define the support structure for how to organise and build systems
+* We use the framework to implement our business logic
 * Can improve productivity
 * We can use existing frameworks or build our own